HuttleyLab/DiverseSeq/paper/paper.md

 # Summary

+alignment free, tree free, low compute cost, high scalability

+sequences do not have to be related to each other

 for many biological analyses, it's often beneficial to develop an understanding of the properties of a data set by working on a representative subset

-sequences do not have to be related to each other

 it may be that the sampled data are descended from a common ancestor, or that they are not